On Manin's conjecture for Ch\^atelet surfaces: The asymptotics

 Let us rework this main term.
-First, we can undo the M\"obius inversion from \S\ref{subsec: gcd condition} -- we extend the sum over $b\leq \log(B)^{10^{-7}}$ to one over all $b$ by again bounding away the contribution from large $b$ with the Nair sieve (Theorem \ref{thm: Nair sieve}).
-We can also use multiplicativity of $\varrho_F$ to write:
+First, we can extend the sum over $n,b\leq \log(B)^{10^{-7}}$ to one over all $n$ and all $b$ by again bounding away the contribution from large $n$ and large $b$ with the Nair sieve (Theorem \ref{thm: Nair sieve}).
+This leaves us with the term